scitt-community/scitt-web/site-development.md

 ## Incremental Building

-Once you've built the container, and initiated the local jekyll builid process, the following steps are what you need to start a session.
+Once you've built the container, and initiated the local jekyll build process, the following steps are what you need to start a session.

 1. In Visual Studio Code, open the terminal window and type:
     ``` bash